 HENRY J. KAPLAN

-I have a simple rule; I only work for good guys.
-My practice includes public and private sector labor law, collective bargaining, employment litigation, individual employment contracts, wage litigation, employment benefits litigation, and workplace technology and privacy issues – but again, only on behalf of the good guys.
+I have a simple rule; I only work for good folks.
+My practice includes public and private sector labor law, collective bargaining, employment litigation, individual employment contracts, wage litigation, employment benefits litigation, and workplace technology and privacy issues.

 I have especially extensive experience in wage and pension class action litigation, union contract negotiation, interest arbitration, and contract litigation.
 I pride myself on seeking practical solutions, when feasible, to resolve the problems of my union and employee clients through negotiation or mediation.
 I’ll often provide my clients with a risk/benefit analysis to help them decide whether to litigate.

 I serve as the firm’s managing partner only because I can handle spreadsheets.
-I still read way too much math and science for a lawyer.
+I still read too much math and science for a lawyer.
 In my (occasional) free time, I will go for a hike or ride my bike, but only if the weather is okay; otherwise I head indoors to play racquetball.
 I’m a labor lawyer, not a corporate tax attorney – so I only golf rarely, and never take the game seriously.
 My clients like to win – both on the golf course, and in the courtroom.

 Admitted to Practice